CRH

 - Triggers anxiety in glutamatergic systems of the forebrain and stimulates neurotransmission in the amygdala and hippocampus.

-- Stimulates the release of dopamine in dopaminergic cells in the ventral tegmentum and the substantia nigra, thereby reducing anxiety.
+Artificial selective removal of these CRH1 receptors reduced anxiety and inhibited neurotransmission in the amygdala and hippocampus.16 - Stimulates the release of dopamine in dopaminergic cells in the ventral tegmentum and the substantia nigra, thereby reducing anxiety.

-CRH mediates escape behavior and fear conditioning in the presence of unavoidable pain by activating the release of serotonin in the (caudal dorsal) raphe nuclei (DRN).
-CRH, which is applied directly to the caudal DRN, mediates these reactions even without unavoidable inflictions of pain.
-CRH in the rostral DRN did not trigger this.
+- CRH mediates escape behavior and fear conditioning in the presence of unavoidable pain by activating the release of serotonin in the (caudal dorsal) raphe nuclei (DRN).
+CRH, which is applied directly to the caudal DRN, mediates these reactions even without unavoidable inflictions of pain.39 CRH in the rostral DRN did not trigger this.

-Startle reaction
+- Startle reaction

-- Fear conditioning
+- Fear conditioning39

 - Despair

-- Negative mood
+- Negative mood41

-- Increased thermogenesis via the catecholaminergic system
+- Increased thermogenesis via the catecholaminergic system3

-- Increased heart rate and blood pressure
+- Increased heart rate and blood pressure12

-- Stimulation/inhibition of gastrointestinal functions
+- Stimulation/inhibition of gastrointestinal functions12

-- Reduced sleep
+- Reduced sleep12

-- Reduced food intake
+- Reduced food intake12

 2.3.2.
-Behavioral inhibition due to CRH¶
+Behavioral inhibition due to CRH

 CRH reduced:

-- Appetite via the catecholaminergic system
+- Appetite via the catecholaminergic system3

 - Libido